Acetaminophen (Tylenol) Poisoning Topic Guide

 Must Read Articles:

 Alcoholism Alcohol problems vary in severity from mild to life threatening and affect the individual, the person's family, and society in numerous adverse ways.
-Despite all of the focus on drugs ...
+Signs of a drinking problem include insomnia, loss of employment, blackouts, depression, auto accidents, bruises, frequent falls, and anxiety.
+Treatment involves stabilization, detoxification, and rehabilitation of the alcohol-dependent person.